-It is clear from Executive, Council and AGM minutes and other publications that the years 1999-2006 encompassing the formation of the ESCP, and for 3 years afterwards, were somewhat turbulent [20].
-There were challenging issues surrounding finance, decisions on where its administration should be based and a perception of excessive ACPGBI influence.
-The committee structure, function and constitution of the ESCP were largely drawn from the ACPGBI, but its influence would naturally decline over the years as the regional rotation of key officers became established.
+It is clear from Executive, Council and AGM minutes and other publications that the years of 1999-2006 encompassing the formation of the European Society of Coloproctology (ESCP), and for three years afterwards, were somewhat turbulent [20].
+There were challenging issues surrounding finance, decisions on where its administration should be based, and a perception of excessive ACPGBI influence.
+ESCP committee structure, function and constitution were largely drawn from the ACPGBI, but whose influence would naturally decline over the years as the regional rotation of key Officers became established.
 Pragmatism won the day over symbolism; administration and conference organisation by Integrity International Events Ltd remained in Edinburgh.
-The ESCP and its predecessor the EACP had already formed close relations with the Division of Coloproctology, Section of Surgery, Union Européenne des Médecins Spécialistes to establish, evolve and facilitate the EBSQ (coloproctology) diploma, in stark contrast to the General Surgery SAC which was, and remains, against subspecialty recognition with its own qualification and accreditation.
+The ESCP and its predecessor the EACP had already formed close relations with the Division of Coloproctology, Section of Surgery, Union Européenne des Médecins Spécialistes (UEMS) to establish, evolve and facilitate the EBSQ (coloproctology) diploma, in stark contrast to the General Surgery SAC who were, and remain, against subspecialty recognition with its own qualification and accreditation.